therealexpertai/nlapi-nodejs/README.md

 ## Usage

 ### Set credentials

 You need a developer account to use expert.ai Natural Language API.
-Go on the [developer portal](https://developer.expert.ai/ui) and sign up.
+Go to the [expert.ai developer portal](https://developer.expert.ai/ui) and sign up.
-Expert.ai Natural Language API has a free tier, so you can use it for free (more information [here](https://policies.expert.ai)).
+Expert.ai Natural Language API can be used for free up to a monthly limit of 10M characters.
+If you want to use it above that limit, subscribe a payment plan from inside the expert.ai developer portal or from [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-mzck3lrjdu3i2).
+Find more information on the [product policies site](https://policies.expert.ai).

 Your developer account credentials must be specified as environment variables:

     EAI_USERNAME=YOUR_USERNAME